-Bush tomatoes don't have as long of a growing period as vining tomatoes, but they do produce fruit earlier in the season than their indeterminate siblings.
-Some gardeners think, though, that these tomatoes have less flavor than indeterminate varieties because the plants produce fewer leaves.
+Bush tomatoes don't have as long of a growing period as vining tomatoes.
+However, they do produce fruit earlier in the season than their indeterminate siblings.
+Some gardeners think that these tomatoes have less flavor than indeterminate varieties because the plants produce fewer leaves.

 Once the tomato plants reach their full height, the flowers grow, fruit appears, and then it's done for the season.
 However, the number of tomatoes produced can be prolific, and they will all appear and ripen around the same time.
-Those interested in canning tomatoes would do well with bush tomatoes and the large harvest produced within about a month period.
+If you're interested in canning tomatoes, you would do well with bush tomatoes and the large harvest produced within about a one-month period.

 Indeterminate tomato plants are native to tropical highlands and are referred to as "tender" perennials.
 This means that they die annually in temperature climates, but they can last for up to three years if grown in a greenhouse.